 If you have long-term stress from work or drug addiction, an escape is probably the typical reaction to your situation.
 More or different drugs could be the chosen solution, making the physical and mental issues even worse.
 Dealing with long-term stress requires a stark look at your life.
 Finding a different job or quitting drugs should be your ultimate goal, but you must deal with your mental blocks at the same time.
 You must also learn how to deal with problems without resorting to a physical crutch, whether cigarettes or alcohol.

-At St. Gregory Retreat Centers, we strive to serve both the mind and body during addiction treatment using various types of therapy to help you recover mind and body.
+At St. Gregory Recovery Center, we strive to serve both the mind and body during addiction treatment using various types of therapy to help you recover mind and body.
 Contact us today to find out more about our treatment and services.
 When you treat the mind and body together, you’ll see outstanding results that last a lifetime.